You need to know this information.

-If you don't find what you need, email to email@example.com.
+After that, if you still don't find what you need, email to email@example.com.

 Team Placement Request

 No requests for a specific team, coach, or practice/game field is promised, however, we will try to accommodate requests entered into the sibling field during registration.
 Think of siblings as requested friends. ;-)

-High quality, regulation uniforms are loaned to every player, kinder through u19, free of charge.
-Uniforms must be returned at the end of the season, within 7 days of your last game, to your Team Manager.
+High quality, regulation uniforms are loaned to every player, u8 through u19.
+For full return credit, uniforms must be returned at the end of the season, within 7 days of your last game, to your Team Manager.
 The uniforms must be kept with the team kit, please do not return your uniform with a different team.
 They must be returned in good condition and laundered.
 Keep the socks for next season, they will easily last several seasons.
 Return both jerseys and shorts.
 Lost, stained or damaged uniforms (not from soccer use) will be charged to you for replacement.
-Uniforms not returned within 7 days of the last game may be deemed to be lost.
-Please, help us keep our costs and fees low by protecting our uniform budget.
-Any payments, including registration fees paid to Palo Alto AYSO, may be applied to outstanding uniform replacement charges for the family, regardless of the original intent of the payment.
+Please, help us keep our costs and fees low.
+Damaged Uniform Payment

 Each person needs a unique account and login to ensure we can correlate all records uniquely with our national system, eAYSO.
 Do not share accounts with spouses, children or others.
 Use full names with correct capitalization.
 Do not volunteer your spouse or children, or your record will be tagged as the volunteer, not theirs.

-Each team requires a Coach, Assistant Coach and 2 Referees, at a minimum.
-Volunteer for one of these positions to ensure we are able to form teams for all the children applying.
+Each team requires a Coach, Assistant Coach, Team Manager and 2 Referees, at a minimum.
+Please volunteer for one of these positions to ensure we are able to form teams for all the children to play.

 There are tasks, small and large, one-time and ongoing, to fit every schedule and family situation.
 Volunteering is not required for your children to play, except for the Kicker and Kinder parent requirements mentioned to the left.
 However, our mission as a Community Service Organization flourishes with your participation, and we encourage your volunteering activity.